KngStr/DDNRuntime-examples/README.md

 * No need for COM support.
 * It is very simple to use, just declare the type and method of .NET in Delphi.
 * Dedicated translation tool, input a .NET assembly dll, output one or more Delphi import units.
-* Support generic interface types and interfaces.
+* Support interface types (including generic interface).
 * Support dynamic array (one-dimensional array).

 ## Requires